-California Penal Code 381b PC makes it a crime to possess nitrous oxide – otherwise known as laughing gas – with the intent to use it recreationally or otherwise to alter one’s mood or mental functioning.
-This section also makes it a crime to be under the influence of nitrous oxide.
-A violation of this law is a misdemeanor offense punishable by up to six months in jail.
+California Penal Code § 381b PC makes it a crime to (a) possess nitrous oxide (laughing gas) or (b) be under the influence of the substance for recreational purposes.
+Doing so is a misdemeanor offense punishable by up to six months in jail.

-- carrying an inhalant filled with nitrous oxide in a backpack with the aim of using it later.
+- carrying an inhalant filled with nitrous oxide in a backpack to use it later.

 - inhaling nitrous oxide out of a balloon to become intoxicated.